surviv-underclock/docs/README.md

 A weapon cannot be fired until its `effective switch delay` has elapsed after the last switch.
 This is different from the old system, which considers the time of the *last shot* instead of the *last switch*.

 In other words,
-> When switching weapons, if the last free switch was at least 1000ms ago (or it is the first switch), it's a **free switch**, which allows the player to shoot the new gun usually after 250ms, unless the `deploy group`s of the old and new weapon are the same.
-If there is no **free switch** (or the `deploy group`s match), then the original `switch delay` is applied.
+> A **free switch** is any weapon switch at least 1000ms after the last **free switch** (or the first switch).
+It allows the player to shoot the new gun after 250ms, unless the `deploy group`s of the old and new weapon are the same.
+If a switch is not a **free switch** (or the `deploy group`s match), then the original `switch delay` is applied.

 Melee and grenades always have zero `effective switch delay`.
 All other weapons have at least 250ms `switch delay`, so they either benefit from the `free switch` or are unaffected if their `switch delay` is already 250ms.

 As a result, **desync** now commonly refers to noslowing weapons, but shooting one with 250ms or 300ms switch delay multiple times before using the free switch on the one with large switch delay.

+#### Client free switch timer
+The above applies to the `server free switch timer`, which determines when you can shoot.

+The `client free switch timer` is very similar, and it affects the weapon deploy sound.
+It does not start when a free switch is wasted by switching to melee/throwables.
+Also, it resets when swapping gun slots (default keybind is T).

 #### Wasted Free Switches
 **Free switch**es from pump to pump or cannon to cannon (same `deploy group`) *waste* the **free switch**, and so do **free switch**es to melee or throwables.